IU-Webprogrammierung/webprogrammierung-AlinaMwald/README.md

 - Mobile: ≤ 768px
 -> A custom 12-column grid system is used with responsive column overrides.

+### Special Breakpoint

+- A custom intermediate breakpoint (`special-breakpoint`) was introduced to improve layout behavior between desktop and tablet in the About hero-section.
+- It adjusts the column layout to maintain balanced proportions and readable text widths

 # Github Preview
 https://iu-webprogrammierung.github.io/webprogrammierung-AlinaMwald/